2022-01-02

 Box Sizing

-• By default (in Chrome, other browsers might behave differently) the size of a box is calculated using a content-box system.
+By default (in Chrome, other browsers might behave differently) the size of a box is calculated using a

-• Using the box-sizing property allows us to change the calculation algorithm used:
+box-sizingproperty allows us to change the calculation algorithm used:content-box(default value used by Chrome)border-box

 content-box